Fibroids and Pelvic Pain

 - Hysterectomy, the surgical removal of the uterus.

-- There is also a non-surgical treatment called Uterine Artery Embolization which eliminates fibroids by blocking their blood supply.
+- Uterine Artery Embolization, is a non-surgical treatment called which eliminates fibroids by blocking their blood supply.
 Unlike myomectomy fibroid embolization treats fibroids once and for all – no recurrence.